umass-compsci-220/umass-compsci-220.github.io/materials/homework/building-an-interpreter.md

 }
 ```

 A block starts a new inner scope.
 A variable declared in a block will shadow an outer declaration (any variable use will refer to the inner declaration).
 On exiting a scope, variables declared there are no longer accessible (since we don't have closures).
 Thus, they should not be in the global state at the end.
-The nesting of block scopes corresponds to a stack, which you can implement as a linked list, by adding to your `State` object a link to an outer scope.
-Since the link is just another property, this allows all functions to keep their signatures.
-To ensure the link name does not clash with a program variable, use a property name that is not an identifier (see given: `PARENT_STATE_KEY`).
-The global state cannot have extra properties, and does not need a link, as the last state on the list.
+The nesting of block scopes corresponds to a stack, which you can implement as a linked list, by adding to your `State` object a link to a parent scope.
+The global state does not have a parent scope.

 ### Behavior